-With autumn in full swing, now is the time to spend time in using acorn pick up tools for your lawn.
+With autumn in full swing, now is the time to spend time in using acorn pick up tools or acorn collectors for your lawn.
 Besides cluttering your yard, here are some reasons for picking up acorns:

 - Acorns can hurt your lawn and inhibit the growth of your grass.